Search over 24 Akita dogs across Australia

 ● They’re likely to start chasing animals that come into their territory.

-● They can be aggressive towards other dogs.
-Akitas are particularly prone to same-sex aggression.
+● Akita puppies can be aggressive towards other dogs.
+They are particularly prone to same-sex aggression.
 This means they need adequate socialisation and training to prevent such behaviour.

-● These dogs are fiercely loyal and protective.
+● Akitas are fiercely loyal and protective.
 They are very wary of strangers.

 How can I take good care of my Akita?